-Over the past two decades Alexandre Jouveaux has made himself a name for producing thrillingly unique expressions of Chardonnay from a tiny cellar in the Mâconnais.
+Over the past two decades Alexandre Jouveaux has made himself a name for producing one of a kind expressions of Chardonnay from a tiny cellar in the Mâconnais.

 Alexandre’s story is well known.
 In the mid nineties he left his job as a successful fashion photographer in Paris with the dream of settling in the countryside and making the kind of wines he liked to drink.
-A sulphite allergy meant that most Burgundy was off limits to him and he has bottled his wines without additives from his first vintage at the turn of the millennium.
+As he was allergic to sulphites, most Burgundy was off limits to him and he has bottled his wines without additives from his first vintage at the turn of the millennium.

 In the cellar, he exercises a deft hand and great patience.
 The grapes are pressed directly to old foudres where the wines remain untouched, resting on their lees until he deems them ready.
 When the time comes they are bottled by gravity, directly from the casks.

-In their youth his chiseled, crystalline expressions of Chardonnay possess an incredible amount of energy, manifested in remarkable drive and a long, lingering line of acidity.
-Intensely mineral, these are true vins de garde that reward the patient and are best enjoyed after some time to rest in the cellar, slowly and over several hours.
+Whilst he sometimes produces a small cuvée of Gamay and Pinot Noir, he is best known for his work with Chardonnay.
+In their youth, these chiselled, crystalline expressions of the grape possess an incredible amount of energy, manifested in remarkable drive and a long, lingering line of acidity.
+Intensely mineral, these are true vins de garde that reward patience and are best enjoyed after some time to rest in the cellar, slowly and over several hours.

 Made in tiny quantities, these are some of the most thrilling wines we have tried.